Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 #### Inspire me

 * As a moderator, I want people to advise me about movies/tv series that they think are cool and deserve to be reviewed, so that I can keep my website always updated and full of titles.
-* As a user, I want people to know about this new tv series I am watching, so that many more will watch it and we could have a season 2 soon.
 * As a user, I found this hidden gem of a movie/tv series and I want to recommend it so that other people could watch it.

 -------------------------------------------------------------------------------------------------------------------------------------------------------